atbcb/usab-uswds/_ada-guides/chapter-6-lavs-sinks.md

 A parallel approach is permitted at kitchen sinks (i.e., sinks used for food preparation) located in breakrooms, kitchenettes, and similar spaces that do not have either a cooktop or conventional range (§606.2, Ex.
 1).

 {% include recommendation.html text="When a parallel approach is permitted to a kitchen sink, it is advisable to provide a forward approach for greater usability.
 An option is to install cabinet doors that can be opened to provide a forward approach.
 Make sure that slide-in doors do not obstruct the required clear floor space.
-However, where a forward approach is required, it is important that the knee and toe space that the knee and toe space remain clear. %}
+However, where a forward approach is required, it is important that the knee and toe space that the knee and toe space remain clear." %}

 ![A breakroom/kitchenette with base cabinetry and no cooktop or conventional range.
 Base kitchen cabinet with pocket doors open to provide a forward approach to sink. ](./img/lavs-sinks/kitchenette_-_no_cfs.png)